cic1988/odata-edc-scanner/README.md

   * :white_check_mark: metadata
   * :white_check_mark: lineage
   * :white_check_mark: profiling (configurable) + data domain discovery
+  * :question: production-ready.
+Commonly seen in organizations, that security concept (for example OAUTH, basic) and customization (for example OData endpiont via payload, non-standard URL).
+This needs to be addressed either via this scanner natively or via a proxy-way (for example nginx).
+This is currently open.

 * Screenshot (example of https://services.odata.org/V2/Northwind/Northwind.svc)

 | Screenshot 1 | Screenshot 2 |